 Step One: Choose your product types!

-Product types: The first section lets you choose what kind of products you want to search through.
-Product types are listed in alphabetical order.
-Please know, we’ve only included products that we feel are “Curly Girl Method Approved”.
+Product Types: The first section lets you choose what kind of products you want to search through, such as shampoo, conditioner, gel, etc. The product types are listed in alphabetical order.
+Please know we’ve only included products that we feel are “Curly Girl Method Approved”.

 Step Two: Choose your filters!

-After you choose your product type(s) you can start filtering based off of ingredients you want IN your products.
-When looking for products WITHOUT certain ingredients it will be listed as FREE from that ingredient.
+After you choose your product type(s), you can start filtering based off of ingredients you want in your products.
+When looking for products without certain ingredients, that product will be listed as free from that ingredient.

-Film-forming humectants: These will be products that have primarily film-forming humectants such as pectin, xantham gum, marshmallow root, and many plant extracts.
-(They may also have other humectants in much lower concentrations.)
-Using products, especially styling products, with film-forming humectants is a great way to keep especially humid, or especially dry, air from affecting your style.
+Film-forming Humectants: The products under this filter will be styling products that have primarily film-forming humectants such as pectin, xanthan gum, marshmallow root, and many plant extracts (they may also have other humectants in much lower concentrations).
+Using products with film-forming humectants is a great way to keep especially humid, or especially dry, air from affecting your style.
+However, humectants are only effective in products that are not washed out of your hair, such as gels, creams, and other styling products.
+Film-forming humectants are great for those who want to retain their hair’s moisture and keep their frizz at bay. *We did not filter shampoos or conditioners for their humectant properties or styling products that have only a negligible concentration.

 Butters: These ingredients are great for softening hair and providing definition but they are solid at room temperature and can, therefore, be heavy for some hair types.
 Depending on your hair type, they may work well in rinse-off products but not as well for leave-in products.

-Sealing Oils: These ingredients do not penetrate the cuticle layer significantly but can be a great finishing touch when styling to prevent moisture loss throughout your day/week.
+Sealing Oils: These oils do not penetrate the cuticle layer as much as moisturizing oils do, but they can be a great finishing touch when styling to prevent moisture loss, add shine, and help detangle.
+Oils also help protect the hair from high heat.
+This filter includes: Jojoba, Sunflower, Sesame, Broccoli seed, and Flaxseed oils.

 Glycerin Free: These are products that have NO glycerin (or its nearest cousins).
 While most people do no need to entirely avoid these, especially in rinse-off products like shampoo and conditioner, we are frequently asked about these types of products since they can cause frizz by reaching out for moisture in the air.